bonfocchi/test_app/readme.md

 4 - Models, Relations and CRUD.
 (STANDBY)
     (Note regarding adding pictures to pages, ideally I would use a drag and drop interface to add pictures to a page, to position and resize them)

+5 - RESTfull API following the specs.
+DONE
+    ( The API documentation can be found here: http://docs.catalogapp2.apiary.io ) (Additionally an 'api_blueprint.md' file was added to the root of this project)
+    NOTE: Catalogs or Catalog pages API calls where not included on this API.

-5 - Frontend.
+6 - Frontend.
-5.1 - Pictures thumbnail creation to be displayed on the frontend.
-DONE 5.2 - PDF creation for user download.
+6.1 - Pictures thumbnail creation to be displayed on the frontend.
+DONE 6.2 - PDF creation for user download.
-5.3 - Catalog listing and PDF download after login.
+6.3 - Catalog listing and PDF download after login.

-6 - RESTfull API following the specs.
-(CURRENT)
-    (NOTE: There is no API documentation regarding Catalogs or Catalog pages.)

 7 - Tune up.